shasankp-create/THEEASYPROJECT/README.md

 ## 2. type cat commands.txt ##
 ## 3. type chmod 777 auto-installer.sh ##
 ## 4. type ./auto-installer.sh and hit enter ##

+##Update!
+The auto-installer has been upgraded.
+And the commands.txt has been newly written.
+It also contains a bonus!##
+##There will be another update soon!(probably march 2020)##
+Regards
+-Your pal Shasank 🦅🦅.